 Learning a stretching regime for the evenings will help too; not just for the working muscles of the legs, necks and shoulders can suffer from the riding position over many days.

-11. Do riders need to have done much long-distance cycling beforehand?
+Do riders need to have done much long-distance cycling beforehand?

-We do need participants to have trained and got themselves ready before the event.
+We do need participants to have been trained and got themselves ready before the event.
 Training for it will make success more likely and the whole event will be more enjoyable.

 The riding isn’t technical, but good bike handling will make responding to issues on the road and avoiding incidents much easier.
 There is no substitute for time on the bike to get ready for this.

-That said you don’t need to be a pro racer to take part.
-Cut offs are always generous and are mainly driven by daylight hours.
+That said, you don’t need to be a pro racer to take part.
+Cut-offs are always generous and are mainly driven by daylight hours.
 Just keeping going in the dark for the sake of it is unnecessarily risky.
 Schedules can be flexed a bit and getting going very early just as the sun goes up can lengthen days if needed, but rest is also very important and can’t be underestimated as a factor in completing the challenge.

 The ride will be supported by mechanics, but having a basic knowledge of simple tasks will allow riders to keep going if mechanic support is not directly to hand.
 Fixing punctures quickly and easily will be a key task for riders to be responsible for (time to get watching those YouTube videos and practising at home before you leave!).

-12. What will it be like to do this event with Rat Race?
+Part 5: What will it be like to do this event with Rat Race?

 Rat Race looks after everything from the moment you’re picked up at the airport.

-Rat Race tries to get the balance right in terms of being on an adventure and feeling there’s support around should you need it.
+Rat Race tries to get the balance right in terms of being on an adventure and feeling there’s support around, should you need it.
 This is not a guided cycling trip/cycling tour of South America per se.
-We take away the difficulties of route choice and booking hotels etc but don’t expect a ‘follow the leader’ luxury cycling holiday in South America; this is an adventurous journey!
+We take away the difficulties of route choice and booking hotels, etc, but don’t expect a ‘follow the leader’ luxury cycling holiday in South America; this is an adventurous journey!

-Everyone will be given the route GPS files and be expected to have a GPS enabled device to navigate with.
+Everyone will be given the route GPS files and be expected to have a GPS-enabled device to navigate with.
 Riders will have the option to rent a device from us.
 They will navigate the route themselves and be expected to check in at each pit stop.
 They will all also have a GPS tracking device so we can see where folk are and for supporters back home to track progress.

 The trip is for a maximum of 40 people and the total crew will number about 15.
 Bicycles will mostly be housed in hotel rooms for maximum safety, but other options may be available at some hotels.